jaz-stripe/school-parent-staff-demo/README.md

-# School Management System with Stripe Integration
+# School Management System with Stripe Connect Integration

-This project is a demonstration of how a school can integrate Stripe Billing (RFA) for managing tuition payments and other school-related purchases.
-The system allows parents to sign up, add their children, manage payment methods, and purchase items, while staff members can view all parents and students, add items to them, and monitor transactions.
+This project is a demonstration of how multiple schools can integrate Stripe Billing (RFA) for managing tuition payments and other school-related purchases, using Stripe Connect architecture.
+The system allows for platform management of multiple school accounts, each with their own payment processing capabilities.

 ## Features

+### Multi-School Platform
+- Platform management of multiple school accounts
+- Each school has its own Stripe Connect account
+- School-specific branding and customization
+- Separation of data between different schools

 ### Parent Portal
 - Sign up and add children